Legacy-Edition-Minigames/Documentation/docs/source/modtools/creation/post-editor.rst

 ^^^^^^^^^^^^^^^^
 To maintain compliance with the :doc:`/modtools/creation/rules` battle maps must be under 25MB.
 The easiset way of doing this is by trimming the unused content from the map files.
-If you haven't already please make sure that the :doc:`/modtools/border` are setup correctly To help with this process please carefully follow the instructions in this tutorial by PixeoGames:
+If you haven't already please make sure that the :doc:`/modtools/creation/border` are setup correctly To help with this process please carefully follow the instructions in this tutorial by PixeoGames:

 .. image:: https://img.youtube.com/vi/mLcab7LR6VU/maxresdefault.jpg
-    :alt: IMAGE ALT TEXT HERE
+    :alt: Youtube Video Tutorial
     :target: https://www.youtube.com/watch?v=mLcab7LR6VU